Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 1. Risk assessment.

-The SCAR Antarctic Wildlife Health Working Group (AWHWG) published its risk assessment.
+The SCAR Antarctic Wildlife Health Working Group (AWHWG) published its risk assessment in 2023.
 The information noted the expected pathways for arrival of HPAI in Antarctic species with the highest likelihood being directly from South America into the Antarctic Peninsula and the South Shetland Islands.
-Continued vigilance is needed to look for signs of sick birds and higher than usual mortality events in birds and seals in those areas.
+Continued vigilance is needed to look for signs of sick birds and higher than usual mortality events in birds and seals in all areas of Antarctica.

 2. What species are potentially involved?